Pwn2Own: Recent years

 In 2015, every web browser tested was successfully hacked and every prize won, totaling $557,500.
 Other prizes such as laptops were also given to winning researchers.
 In 2018, the conference was much smaller and sponsored primarily by Microsoft, after China banned its security researchers from participating in the contest.

 Pwn2Own continues to be sponsored by Trend Micro's Zero Day Initiative, with ZDI reporting vulnerabilities to vendors before going public with the hacks.
 "One of the largest hacking contests in the world" according to TechCrunch, as of 2019 the contest continues to be held several times a year.
 Pwn2Own Tokyo was held November 6 to November 7 in Tokyo, Japan, and was expected to hand out $750,000 in cash and prizes.
 Hacks focus on browsers, virtual machines, computers, and phones.
 In 2019, the contest added cars for the first time, with $900,000 offered for hacks exploiting Tesla software.
 In 2019, the contest added industrial control systems.
-The 2025, Pwn2Own event will be hosted at OffensiveCon.
+The 2025, Pwn2Own event was hosted at OffensiveCon in Berlin, as is the 2026 event.